dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ## Raw HTML

 Strings are normally rendered using DOM text nodes, which means that any markup they may contain is ignored and treated as literal text.
-To render raw HTML, wrap the HTML content in a `MarkupString` value.
+To render raw HTML, wrap the HTML content in a <xref:Microsoft.AspNetCore.Components.MarkupString> value.
 The value is parsed as HTML or SVG and inserted into the DOM.

 > [!WARNING]
-> Rendering raw HTML constructed from any untrusted source is a **security risk** and should be avoided!
+> Rendering raw HTML constructed from any untrusted source is a **security risk** and should be avoided.

-The following example shows using the `MarkupString` type to add a block of static HTML content to the rendered output of a component.
+The following example shows using the <xref:Microsoft.AspNetCore.Components.MarkupString> type to add a block of static HTML content to the rendered output of a component.

 `Pages/MarkupStringExample.razor`: